 The battle began Swedish rowing flotilla, attacking Russian galleys.
 Her main task was to cover the deployment of the Swedish squadron and divert the attention of the Russians.
 Due to the cyclopical size of the Swedish fleet, it took many hours simply to line up in battle order.
 Here, the Swedes began to bear the first loss.
 The battleship "Finland" billows on the bank.
 The treacherous bay in itself represented a danger to the parties almost more than the enemy.
 Therefore, Chichagov ordered to anchor and get ready for a linear battle on the spot: otherwise he risked losing some of the ships on the shoals.

 The Swedes decided to make their way very close to Cape Kruseurort in the western side of the bay.
 There only a small detachment of Rear Admiral Povalishin could oppose them — five battleships and a bombing ship.
 Of course, there was an element of luck here: only slightly to the east of the Swedes, the main forces of Chichagov lay in wait.
 Be that as it may, the Scandinavians guessed.
-However, this did not mean that the breakthrough would pass easily, although the Swedes did not need any complicated maneuvers or a long time to pass the sweep zone.
+However, this did not mean that the breakthrough would be easy, although the Swedes did not need any difficult maneuvers or a long time to pass the sweep zone.

 Smoke on the water